b4yuan/sefa_classroom/README.md

 `python3 runSystem.py --grade_all`

 ### What the System Does
 The system works in two loops.
-The top-level loop grades each homework at a time.
-All student repositories are graded for one homework at a time.
-The bottom level loop grades each student at a time.
-All steps are completed for one student's repository before moving on to the next.
+The top-level loop grades each homework at a time - all student repositories are graded for one homework before moving on to the next homework.
+The bottom level loop grades each student's repository at a time - all steps are completed for one student's repository before moving on to the next.

 _Example:_
 A classroom with 3 students.
 Two homeworks (HW1 and HW2) are specified to be graded.
 The order of grading will be: